localstack/docs/content/en/user-guide/integrations/lambdatest-hyperexecute/index.md

 The above minimal configuration file starts LocalStack and creates an S3 bucket, SQS queue, and SNS topic.

 {{< alert title="Note" >}}
-To configure a LocalStack Auth Token to use Pro/Team features, you can append `LOCALSTACK_AUTH_TOKEN=${{ .secrets.LOCALSTACK_AUTH_TOKEN }}` to the `localstack start` command.
+To use the LocalStack Pro image, configure a LocalStack Auth Token by appending `LOCALSTACK_AUTH_TOKEN=${{ .secrets.LOCALSTACK_AUTH_TOKEN }}` to the `localstack start` command.
 Subsequently, you need to add your LocalStack Auth Token to your HyperExecute Portal as a secret.
 {{< /alert >}}

 ### Enabling test execution on HyperExecute